cyrilletuzi/angular-async-local-storage/README.md

 ## Browser support

 [All browsers supporting IndexedDB](http://caniuse.com/#feat=indexeddb), ie. **all current browsers** :
-Firefox, Chrome, Opera, Safari, Edge and IE10+.
+Firefox, Chrome, Opera, Safari, Edge, and IE10+.

 Local storage is required only for apps, and given that you won't do an app in older browsers, current browsers support is far enough.